ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 # Conceptual Overview

-In network protocol exchanges, it is often the case that one entity (a Relying Party) requires an assessment of the trustworthiness of a remote entity (an Attester or specifc system components {{RFC4949}} thereof).
+In network protocol exchanges, it is often the case that one entity (a Relying Party) requires an assessment of the trustworthiness of a remote entity (an Attester or specific system components {{RFC4949}} thereof).
 Remote ATtestation procedureS (RATS) enable Relying Parties to establish a level of confidence in the trustworthiness of remote system components through the creation of attestation evidence by remote system components and a processing chain of architectural constituents towards the relying party.

 The corresponding trustworthiness attributes processed may not be just a finite set of values.
 Additionally, the system characteristics of remote components themselves have an impact on the veracity of trustworthiness attributes included in Evidence.